Setting Up Reverse Proxy in ServBay: Map Internal or Remote Sites to Your Local Environment for Development & Debugging

 Reverse Proxy

 .
-This is essential for enabling proxy functionality. - Proxy Target: Enter the complete URL or IP:Port of the internal or remote site you wish to proxy.
+This critical setting enables proxy functionality. - Proxy Target: Enter the full address for the site you want to proxy.
+This may be:

 - Example 1 (IP:Port):